Frando/frn-app-xml/README.md

 Options:

     --id=ID                 Only include these IDs
-    --save-path=SAVE-PATH         Path to save the XML to -r, --drupal-root=DRUPAL-ROOT Path to Drupal root
+    --save-path=SAVE-PATH   Path to save the XML to -r, --drupal-root       Path to Drupal root
-    -l, --drupal-url=DRUPAL-URL   Drupal base URL
+    -l, --drupal-url        Drupal base URL

-In `.env`
+You can also set these options in `.env`

     RDL_DRUPAL_ROOT=/var/www
     RDL_DRUPAL_URL=rdl.de